Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Comments/README.md

 // Increment the counter by 1
 counter++;
 ```
-These comments state the obvious and waste time.
+**Problem:** These comments state the obvious and waste time.
 The code is already clear.

 ### Misleading Comments
 ```csharp
 // Apply 10% discount
 return price * 0.15m; // Actually applies 15%!
 ```
-Misleading comments are dangerous.
+**Problem:** Misleading comments are dangerous.
 When code changes, comments often don't get updated.

 ### Commented-Out Code
 ```csharp